FirelyTeam/firely-docs/vonk/features/hipaa.rst

    Assign a unique name and/or number for identifying and tracking user identity.

 The same solution applies to this point as :ref:`hipaa_164.312.b`.
-For Vonk to be able to log the identity of the user, this identity must be present in or derivable from the authentication token, and it must be added to the log properties.
+For Firely Server to be able to log the identity of the user, this identity must be present in or derivable from the authentication token, and it must be added to the log properties.
 If you use the SMART on FHIR plugin, that is automatically configured.
 If you want to do this from within a custom authentication plugin, feel free to contact us for details.

 .. _hipaa_164.312.b: